Alex Farach

 Research Interests

-AI & Productivity Labor Economics Field Experiments Occupational Analysis Future of Work
+AI & Productivity Labor Economics Causal Inference RCT Design Occupational Analysis Future of Work